yiliansource/brackeys-bot/README.md

 ## Versioning commands

 The bot is able to be updated straight from Discord with the `[]update` command.
-To check if an update is required you can use the `[]version` command.

-This works only on Windows and Linux.
+It will inform you whether the bot is up to date, and if it isn't, it will update itself.

-*Note: On Linux make sure to make `shell/checkversion.sh` and `shell/update.sh` files an executable with `sudo chmod +x shell/checkversion.sh` and `sudo chmod +x shell/update.sh`.
+This functionality requires you to have Git installed.

 ## Unity manual